 Timings: Monday-Saturday: 9 am - 5 pm, Sunday Closed

 Price: Adults CHF 5.; Children CHF 3

-On visiting here you’ll notice an elaborate mix of architecture ranging from baroque style exteriors, Romanesque facades and Prussian-inspired libraries and rooms.
-There's also a beautiful museum which houses depictions of the lives in the castle between the 16th to the 19th centuries, in various art forms.
+You'll notice an elaborate mix of architecture on visiting here, ranging from baroque style exteriors, Romanesque facades and Prussian-inspired libraries and rooms.
+There's a beautiful museum which houses depictions of the lives in the castle between the 16th to 19th centuries, in various art forms.

 Location: Schloss 4, 3653 Oberhofen am Thunersee, Switzerland

 Timings: Mid May to Mid October 11 am to 5 pm

 Price: Adults CHF 10; Children (6 to 16) CHF2

 6. Swiss Grand Canyon: We bet you've heard that the Grand Canyon is a magnificent sight.
 Still, the Swiss Grand Canyon is no longer miniature.
 A deep gorge surrounded by sprawling meadows and cliffs is what you can expect to see at the Swiss Grand Canyon.

 This natural location was created over 10,000 years ago when there was a massive rockslide in the Rhine Valley.
 It seeped through the rocks, and gradually the gorge began filling up with water.
 Because of this, hikers, bird lovers, nature admirers and adventure enthusiasts all love this destination!